PharmD Professional Experience Programs

 Years 1-3 Clinical Training

-During the first three years of the PharmD program, each student completes approximately 100 hours per year of experiential learning, including four weeks in a community pharmacy, four weeks in a hospital pharmacy and six to eight weeks performing sterile compounding in a hospital.
+During the first three years of the PharmD program, each student completes approximately 100 hours per year of experiential learning (IPPEs), including four weeks in a community pharmacy, four weeks in a hospital pharmacy and six to eight weeks performing sterile compounding in a hospital.
 The experiences during the first three years are conducted on a part-time basis and scheduled along with classroom-based courses.

 Skills are further honed through frequent participation in local health fairs—one is held nearly every week throughout the year.
 At health fairs, students provide vaccinations, conduct a variety of health screenings and offer community health education under the supervision of faculty and alumni preceptors.

 During the third year, after receiving their basic experiential training, students choose electives that further broaden their knowledge in an area of special relevance to their chosen career path.